tydy1098/Course-Materials/other/Installation_Checklist.md

 ### Anaconda Navigator
 Launch __Anaconda Navigator__
-* in Windows, got the the Windows start menu and seelct Anaconda Prompt under Anaconda3
+* in Windows, go to the the Windows start menu and select Anaconda Prompt under Anaconda3
 * on Mac,

 <img src="../images/anaconda.png" width = "10%">

 You should see, at a minimum, the following packages installed:
-* Sypder
+* Spyder
-* Juypter Notebook
+* Jupyter Notebook

 <img src="../images/anacondaNavigator.JPG" width = "40%">

-Launch __Juypter Notebook__ from Anaconda Navigator
+Launch __Jupyter Notebook__ from Anaconda Navigator
 This is a hosted application and will open in your default browser.
 You will not see the folders as in the image but will be creating some of your own

 <img src="../images/jnb.JPG" width = "80%">